Fansteel Metals Inc. formerly known as FMRI, Inc. (Fansteel)

 Since 1967, the Fansteel facility has operated with license SMB-911 issued by the Atomic Energy Commission (AEC) and its successor, the U.S. Nuclear Regulatory Commission (NRC), because the uranium and thorium concentrations were high enough to cause the ores, slags, and byproducts to be classified as source materials.
 Plant manufacturing operations terminated in December 1989.
 From 1989–1996, Fansteel conducted limited site remediation and decommissioning of site areas.
 During 1990–1992, chemical processing equipment used in the extraction of tantalum and columbium was sold and removed offsite.
 In 1993, Fansteel conducted a characterization survey to determine existing site contamination.
 Radioactivity was found throughout the Chemical “C” building, the process ponds, surrounding soils, and groundwater and in isolated areas of other site buildings.
 Following cleanup activities in 1996, NRC released 14 ha [35 ac] in the northwest portion of the site for unrestricted use.
 In 1997, the license was amended so ore, calcium fluoride, and wastewater treatment residues containing uranium and thorium in various site impoundments could be reprocessed and reduced in volume.
 Fansteel also planned to decommission the site for restricted use in accordance with 10 CFR 20.1403, placing the residue of the reprocessing operations in an on-site cell.
-From 1999–2001, a new chemical extraction process was implemented until Fansteel suspended all operations because of process difficulties and a decline in the price of tantalum, and stated it would remediate the site for release for unrestricted use.
+From 1999–2001, a new chemical extraction process was implemented.
+In late 2001 Fansteel suspended all operations because of process difficulties and a decline in the price of tantalum, and stated it would remediate the site for release for unrestricted use.
 It also posted a one-time charge of $32 million for the failed reprocessing facility plus $52 million for the planned decommissioning activities.